 - Breakfast is one of the following:

-- Bullet-proof coffee (coffee blended with 1 tbsp MCT oil, 2 tbsp unsweetened butter, 1 tbsp dark chocolate cocoa (unsweetened), 2-3 squirts of liquid Stevia, 1/2 tbsp Metamucil (fiber supplement), and about 1/2 tsp cinnamon).
-Note my LDL cholesterol was up after doing bullet-proof coffee for breakfast for about 2-3 months.
+- Bullet-proof coffee (coffee blended with 1 tbsp MCT oil, 2 tbsp unsweetened butter, 1 tsp dark chocolate cocoa (unsweetened), Stevia equal to 2 tsp sugar, and 1/2 tbsp Metamucil (fiber supplement).
+My LDL cholesterol was up after doing bullet-proof coffee for breakfast for about 2-3 months.
 I saw a website that suggested dropping it.
 My doctor said it was no problem to continue using it and that my LDL (though at the upper limit of 100) was fine.
 Note: The Stevia I use is from SweetLeaf and uses inulin (a non-digestible dietary fiber) as a filler instead of dextrose, which, ironically, is sugar.

 - 3 eggs with cheese and a couple sausage patties.
 No juice, no toast, no hash browns.
 Maybe a few raspberries.
 Definitely some Cholula hot sauce!

-- Snacks: I try to avoid snacks but if I get hungry between lunch and dinner I’ll have a handful of roasted almonds or some pork rinds (chicharrones) .
+- Snacks: I try to avoid snacks but if I get hungry between lunch and dinner I’ll have one of these:

 - Dinner: Varies.
 In general I try to have about a 6-8 oz serving of protein and two servings of vegetables.

-- Dessert: If I have anything “sweet” at all it will be a dish of about 12-16 raspberries and homemade, no-carb whipped cream.
+- Dessert: If I have anything “sweet” at all it will be a dish of about 8-10 raspberries and homemade, no-carb whipped cream.
 Alternately, sugar-free Jello with raspberries.

 How many grams of carbs can/should you have?

 The standard American diet is about 350 grams per day.
 I find I need to be at or below 20 grams in order to have a chance at losing any weight.
 That’s considered a pretty intense “Keto” diet.
 Note those are “net carbs” — so total carbs from the label of the food I’m eating less “dietary fiber”.
 If I get into the 50-70 gram range I will start to put weight back on.